sambhawjain/Auto_Scale_ADWC_Demo/Auto_Scale_Demo_Setup.md

 5. ### ORDS Installation in Dbaas Instance

+      Approximately time 20 minutes.

 1. Login to Dbaas Instance through Putty.
 -	Login as opc user.
 -	Change user to oracle  and got to oracle home directory as below screen shot
 2. Download and unzip ORDS in oracle home directory http://www.oracle.com/technetwork/developer-tools/rest-dataservices/downloads/index.html
 3.	cd to the directory where you unzipped ORDS (ensure that ords.war is in your current directory)
+4. Check access rule in iptables and open port for 80 and 8080
+5.	      iptables -I INPUT 8 -p tcp -m state --state NEW -m tcp --dport 8080 -j ACCEPT -m comment --comment "Required for    APEX." service iptables save iptables -t nat -I PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 8080 service iptables save

+Note:- Please add ingress rule for your VCN to allow from public internet to 8080 and 1521

-4. Copy the following into the file params/ords_params.properties and replace the contents with the text below (Note:  this is the file ords_params.properties in the "params" subdirectory - a subdirectory of your current working directory)
+6. Copy the following into the file params/ords_params.properties and replace the contents with the text below (Note:  this is the file ords_params.properties in the "params" subdirectory - a subdirectory of your current working directory)
 **db.hostname=apex** (Change Hostname for your Dbaas Instance) **db.port=1521**
 - CUSTOMIZE **db.servicename** (Change service name for your Dbaas Instance.
 Run “lsnrctl status” to check for pdb1 and give same as servicename)